Mangaluru Sisters Lead Mission to Transform Children's Reading Habits

 Expanding the Reach: ‘India Reads Aloud’

-Taking their mission beyond classrooms, Turning Pages recently launched India Reads Aloud, an online series where well-known personalities read children's books aloud, making stories accessible to a larger audience.
-Featuring celebrities like Sharmila Tagore, Dr. Shashi Tharoor, and Shereen Bhan, the initiative aims to create a free digital storytelling resource for children, parents, and educators.
+Taking their mission beyond classrooms, Turning Pages will be launching India Reads Aloud, an online series where well-known personalities read Indian children's books aloud, making reading accessible to a wider audience.
+Featuring celebrities like Sharmila Tagore, Dr. Shashi Tharoor, and Shereen Bhan, the initiative aims to use the power of internet so that every child can have access to engaging read-aloud experiences of storybooks at home or in school.

 "Listening to a story can be magical, especially for young readers," says Bunty Pai.
 "This initiative hopes to inspire not just children, but also parents and teachers to embrace the power of storytelling."